-PPC advertising can help you out immensely as it can expose you directly to the customers who are specifically looking for the kind of products or service that you sell or provide.
+PPC advertising can help you out immensely as it can expose you directly to the customers who are specifically looking for the kind of products or services that you sell or provide.
 This helps you generate more quality B2B leads and sales.

 There is a downside, however.
 It can be a costly affair.
 Not every business has pockets deep enough to keep up with this practice.
-You can however take advantage of this model for as long as it provides you enough revenue to sustain it.
+You can however take advantage of this model for as long as it provides you with enough revenue to sustain it.

 In a B2B scenario, your PPC advertising is going to be a little different than B2C.
 While you cater to the masses in the latter category, your segment is limited to businesses or people who own businesses in the former.
 Therefore, your keyword search volumes will be lower in comparison.

 Since B2B transactions can be expensive or long-term, and it can take anywhere between three to six months, don’t be too quick on calculating your PPC return on investment.
-It will come prove to be profitable only after that term.
+It will come to prove to be profitable only after that term.

 Moreover, since these transactions are more often than not long-term, ongoing projects, buyers tend to do a lot of comparisons.
 They’d like to get quotations from different vendors and compile all of that data to ponder over it for some time.

 Therefore, it would be wise to add as much buyer-oriented information to your PPC campaigns as possible.
 For example, case studies and white papers.
 This will help the buyer shorten their decision-making process.

 We all know how important networking is, right?
 It is required in every sort of business.
 Event marketing is just the same.
 It is what helps you build relationships and associations with your clients which is sometimes a crucial deciding factor for various deals.